Cold Brew Coffee Recipes and the History of Cold Brew

 The History of Cold Brew Coffee

 Cold-brew is still relatively new to the coffee world here in the United States.
-It has taken off in popularity in the past 10 years as an alternative to hot coffee because it is smoother yet more intense and is more highly caffeinated than iced coffee and hot coffee.
+It has taken off in popularity in the past ten years as an alternative to hot coffee because it is smoother yet more intense and is more highly caffeinated than iced coffee and hot coffee.

 But the history of cold brew coffee dates back as early as the 17th century.